sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 When a user signs in or signs up for a Microsoft account (MSA) in OOBE, they have already provided some of the information being requested on the OEM Registration pages.
 To streamline the setup process for users, Microsoft pre-populates the account information if provided.

-Depending on the SKU a user may choose to setup 1 of 3 different account choices which will impact whether the account information is pre-set.
+Depending on the SKU a user may choose to setup different account choices which will impact whether the account information is pre-set.

 | Account path                              | OEM page pre-populated                                                 |
 |:------------------------------------------|:-----------------------------------------------------------------------|